Pied Piper of Hamelin: 15th-century Lüneburg manuscript

 The Lüneburg manuscript (c.
 1440–50) gives an early German account of the event.
-An article by James P. O'Donnell in The Saturday Evening Post (24 December 1955) tells how an elderly German researcher, Heinrich Spanuth, discovered the earliest version of the story in the Luneberg city archives in 1936.
+An article by James P. O'Donnell in The Saturday Evening Post (24 December 1955) tells how an elderly German researcher, Heinrich Spanuth, discovered the earliest version of the story in the Lüneburg city archives in 1936.

-On the back of the last tattered page of a dusty chronicle called The Golden Chain, written in Latin in 1370 by the monk Heinrich of Herford, there is written in a different handwriting the following account:Here follows a marvellous wonder, which transpired in the town of Hamelin in the diocese of Minden, in this Year of Our Lord, 1284, on the Feast of Saints John and Paul.
+On the back of the last tattered page of a dusty chronicle called The Golden Chain, written in Latin in 1370 by the monk Heinrich of Herford, a written version in a different handwriting has the following account:Here follows a marvellous wonder, which transpired in the town of Hamelin in the diocese of Minden, in this Year of Our Lord, 1284, on the Feast of Saints John and Paul.
 A certain young man thirty years of age, handsome and well-dressed, so that all who saw him admired him because of his appearance, crossed the bridges and entered the town by the West Gate.
 He then began to play all through the town a silver pipe of the most magnificent sort.
 All the children who heard his pipe, in the number of 130, followed him to the East Gate and out of the town to the so-called execution place or Calvary.
 There they proceeded to vanish, so that no trace of them could be found.
 The mothers of the children ran from town to town, but they found nothing.
 It is written: A voice was heard from on high, and a mother was bewailing her son.
 And as one counts the years according to the Year of Our Lord or according to the first, second or third year of an anniversary, so do the people in Hamelin reckon the years after the departure and disappearance of their children.
 This report I found in an old book.
 And the mother of the Dean Johann von Lüde saw the children depart.'

 Rattenfängerhaus

 It is rendered in the following form in an inscription on a house known as Rattenfängerhaus (English: "Rat Catcher's House" or Pied Piper's House) in Hamelin:

-According to author Fanny Rostek-Lühmann this is the oldest surviving account.
+According to author Fanny Rostek-Lühmann, this is the oldest surviving account.
 Koppen (High German Kuppe, meaning a knoll or domed hill) seems to be a reference to one of several hills surrounding Hamelin.
 Which of them was intended by the manuscript's author remains uncertain.

 The Wedding House

 A similar inscription can be found on the "Wedding-house" or Hochzeitshaus, a fine structure erected between 1610 and 1617 for marriage festivities, but diverted from its purpose since 1721.
-Behind rises the spire of the parish church of St. Nicholas which, in the words of an English book of folklore, may still "enwall stones that witness how the parents prayed, while the Piper wrought sorrow for them without":
+Behind rises the spire of the parish church of St. Nicholas, which in the words of an English book of folklore, may still "enwall stones that witness how the parents prayed, while the Piper wrought sorrow for them without":